AntonioRice/project_diy/README.md

 # Name of Project
+Project DIY

+Project DIY is a full stack web application that logs the user's DIY projects related to their cars.
+The users have the ability to add vehicles to their homepage, which acts a garage.
+Then they can track each car's diy or shop services.

 One Paragraph of project description goes here.
 Link to the live version of the app if it's hosted on Heroku.

 ## Built With

+MongoDB
+Mongoose
+Express
+AngularJS
+Node.js
+Filestack
+Sweet Alerts

 List technologies and frameworks here